Jorenar/blog/_posts/2020-07-31-start-with-c.md

 Such questions I've heard already countless of times, be it in direct conversation or on a forum.
 Every time my answer is basically the same: **yes**.
-Of course, hardly anyone would be content with such short response, so in this short article I will share my thoughts on this topic.
+Of course, hardly anyone would be content with such brief response, so in this short article I will share my thoughts on this topic.

 ### C is base for many modern languages

-C influences innumerous amount of languages, which in turn influenced anothers.
+C influences innumerous amount of languages, which in turn influence next ones.
 C++, Java, Go, D, Rust, Perl, even Python and JavaScript - those are but few examples.
 Obviously, knowledge of C isn't necessary to learn any of them, but if you have some, you will feel kind of familiarity right away.
 It's especially the case